ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

 The `fetchChildrenList()` method enables listing `CatalogElement` or `ProductNode` objects for a given Location ID.
 Products with this Location ID are returned.

-Fetch products directly assigned to a `CatalogElement` starting form the first element (offset=0, limit=100).
+Fetch products directly assigned to a `CatalogElement` starting from the first element (offset=0, limit=100).
 The shop uses the language of the current SiteAccess.

 ``` php